TanglePay/GroupFi-Chatbox/packages/sdk/README.md

 ### Response

-The API returns a JSON array with the group name and group ID associated with the provided Chain ID and Contract Address.
+The API returns a JSON array with the group name and group ID associated with provided information.

 #### Example Response